 * BlessedWithSuck: Most mutants in mutant town have powers that would be completely useless in superhero fights, and just make their lives suck.

 ** If Gregor falls asleep, he begins to produce roots and turn into a tree, so he must stay awaken all the time.
 And if the roots begin to get out, they don't simply get back inside: they must be cut with pruning shears and the injuries cleaned.

 ** Falcone produces some strange creatures out of his body, half rats, half Alien-style.

-** Patricia Hamilton has body features of fish.
-She was a great swimmer, but was disqualified from the Olympic games because of unfair advantages (her mutant body).
+** Patricia Hamilton has fish-like physical features.
+She was a great swimmer, but was disqualified from the Olympic games because her mutation gave her an unfair advantage.
 So she left England and moved to New York, to the land of the opportunities... and works every night inside an aquarium in a porn club.